The affine Springer fiber-sheaf correspondence: Finite generation and examples

 Let \(G\) be quasisimple of adjoint type.
 Respectively, let \(cox\in W\) be the Coxeter element of the Weyl group of \(G\) and \(n\) be the order of \(cox\).
 For any \(m\) co-prime with \(n\) there is a regular semisimple element \(\gamma_{m,n}\in \fg(\mathcal{O})\) which is homogeneous: \(\gamma_{m,n}(\lambda\cdot t)=\lambda^{m/n}\Ad_{g(\lambda)}\gamma_{m,n}(t) \), \(g(\lambda)\in G\).
 The element \(\gamma_{m.n}\) is unique up to rescaling and conjugation, an explicit construction of \(\gamma_{m,n}\) can found for example in \cite{OY}.
 The element \(\gamma_{m,n}\) is equivalued of valuation \(m/n\).

 The stabilizer in $\tG_\cK\rtimes \G_m$ is given by \(L_{\gamma_{m,n}}=\mathbb{G}_m\), and it acts naturally on \(\Sp_{\gamma_{m,n}}\).
 It is shown in \cite{OY} that \(\dim \Sp_{\gamma_{m,n}}^{\mathbb{G}_m}=0\), the fixed points are isolated and that the localized homology \(H_*^{\mathbb{G}_m}(\Sp_{\gamma_{m,n}})\otimes \C(\hbar)\) is generated by tautological classes \(H^*_{\mathbb{G}_m}(\Gr_G)\) from the fundamental class \([\Sp_{\gamma_{m,n}}]\).
-We expect the generation statement in the non-equivariant setting: \begin{conjecture} Let \(G\), \(\mathrm{Lie}(\fg)\),\(\gamma_{m,n}\in \fg(\cO)\) are as above, then \end{conjecture} Note also that this ''Coxeter case" gives the so called spherical simple modules of the dDAHA, as first observed in \cite{VVfd}.
-More generally, the slopes with so called regular elliptic denominators yield (spherical and other) finite-dimensional modules of the dDAHA \cite{VVfd,OY}.
-Since $\gamma$ elliptic implies $t\gamma$ elliptic, one sees that the tensor products by the shift bimodules ${}_{i-1}\cB_i$ send finite-dimensional modules to finite-dimensional modules, which one could also deduce from the theory of shift functors for dDAHA like in \cite{BEG}.
-As far as the authors are aware, this theory is still undeveloped, but would potentially give insight on the $m=1, n=h$ case of Proposition \ref{prop:punctualexample} for other groups.
+We expect the generation statement in the non-equivariant setting: \begin{conjecture} Let \(G\), \(\mathrm{Lie}(\fg)\),\(\gamma_{m,n}\in \fg(\cO)\) are as above, then \end{conjecture} Note also that this ''Coxeter case" gives the so called spherical simple modules of the trigonometric DAHA, as first observed in \cite{VVfd}.
+More generally, the slopes with so called regular elliptic denominators yield (spherical and other) finite-dimensional modules of the trigonometric DAHA \cite{VVfd,OY}.
+Since $\gamma$ elliptic implies $t\gamma$ elliptic, one sees that the tensor products by the shift bimodules ${}_{i-1}\cB_i$ send finite-dimensional modules to finite-dimensional modules, which one could also deduce from the theory of shift functors for trigonometric DAHA like in \cite{BEG}.
+As far as the authors are aware, this theory is still undeveloped (but see \cite{WLiu} for some progress), but would potentially give insight on the $m=1, n=h$ case of Proposition \ref{prop:punctualexample} for other groups.